Laplace0-0/nebuna/README.md

   Powered by Redis & Angel One APIs for snappy execution.

 - 🧪 **Built-in Technical Indicators**
-  EMAs, VWAP, RSI, MACD, and more (customizable soon).
+  EMAs, VWAP, RSI, MACD, and more.

 - 🛠️ **Full Stack Ready**
   Built using Next.js, TailwindCSS, XataDB, Redis, and more.